-I've wanted to try Husk in Charleston since it opened in early November.
-But until recently, I've had to settle for reading raves from all over the country.
-(USA Today has called Husk one of the 10 best places in the country for local food and wine; the New York Times has gushed over the restaurant and the bar; and Southern Living said it is one of the best new restaurants in the South.)
+I had wanted to try Husk in Charleston since it opened in November 2010.
+But for months, I had to settle for reading raves from all over the country.
+(USA Today called Husk one of the 10 best places in the country for local food and wine; the New York Times gushed over the restaurant and the bar; and Southern Living said it is one of the best new restaurants in the South.)

 You have to ask yourself if Husk can really be this good.
 I'm here to tell you it absolutely is.